 If the storage space is designed to be a climate-controlled environment, the size and configuration of the cooling system should be considered during the wine cellar design phase of the project.
 A proper wine cellar cooling system will efficiently provide a stable wine storage environment.

 During wine cellar construction, it is important to outfit your storage space with proper insulation and vapor barriers.
 Insulation will help maintain the desired temperature, while vapor barriers will help contain condensation build-up.
 These features provide better moisture control for your wine room and ensure that the cooling system will function to its full potential.

 Although wine bottles can be stored either vertically or horizontally, it is recommended to store them on their sides to keep the cork in constant contact with the wine.
 This prevents it from drying out, which can cause oxidation and spoil the wine.
 Wine racks are built to hold wine bottles the right way.
 They are designed with a tilt that allows wine bottles to be stored at an angle.

 Keep your wine bottles away from food or household items that give off pungent odors.
 Unsavory smells can seep in through the cork and taint the wine.
 Wherever you choose to keep your wine bottles, make sure that the storage space has proper ventilation, which helps improve the air quality in your wine room.

 Vibration can also have a negative influence on the chemistry of wine.
 It has been said that vibration can be a contributing factor in the premature aging of wines.
-Avoid storing wines near machineries that produce vibratory motion.
-For wines to mature nicely, they require not only a stable environment, but also a quiet atmosphere.
+Avoid storing wines near machinery that produce vibratory motion.
+For wines to mature nicely, they require not only a stable environment but also a quiet atmosphere.